JayashreeJanani/JayashreeJanani/README.md

 - 👋 Hi, I’m @JayashreeJanani
 - 👀 I’m interested in ...Java, HTML, Angular JS, Angular
-- 🌱 I’m currently learning ...Angular
+- 🌱 I’m currently learning ...AI and Python
 - 💞️ I’m looking to collaborate on ...
-Springboot,Angular
+ArtificialIntelligence, Python, Springboot,Angular
 - 📫 How to reach me ...

 <!---